National Forum On Judicial Accountability

 The last two (2) decades have proven that no single sling shot of anything subdues entrenched U.S. legal system abuse.
 The task demands multi-faceted reform advocacy.
 When your name appears on court papers or you step into a courtroom, can the judge and your adversaries sense the full weight of that advocacy being brought to bear?

-Is it the judge, your adversary, and you -- one of America's increasingly acclaimed champions of justice?
+In the courtroom is it the judge, your adversary, and you -- one of America's increasingly acclaimed champions of justice?

 Answering "yes" is a simple matter of casting off to the extent you have any self-imposed limits to effectiveness as a U.S. legal system reform advocate.
 Your superhero cape should be a quilt of support for lawful U.S. legal system reform, with special emphasis on judicial accountability efforts -- some of which you may spearhead, many of which you do not.
 And the highest proof of that support is your clear commitment to coordinate, collaborate, and when appropriate, consolidate with like-minded social justice advocates.